carpentries/instructor-training/01-introduction.md

 to teachers who have seen one bandwagon after another roll by, results will regress to the mean.

-In this course, we will cover several methods and tools of instructional design, exploring their strengths and weaknesses, and trying to connect each design to the cognitivist theory that motivates its approach.
+This course will cover several methods and tools of instructional design, exploring their strengths and weaknesses, and trying to connect them to the underlying research.

-FIXME: ID requires large studies
+> ## Quantitative and Qualitative Research
+>
+> One of the major challenges in educational research is that
+> human beings are very different from one another.
+> In order to get meaningful quantitative results,
+> studies must therefore include large numbers of subjects,
+> which is expensive.
+> Quantitative studies are also not able to answer many "why" questions.
+> For those,
+> researchers need to use qualitative methods,
+> such as comparative case studies.
+> Physical scientists are sometimes sceptical of such studies and their findings,
+> but done rigorously,
+> they can provide actionable insights that quantitative methods cannot.
+{: .callout}

 ## Pedagogical Content Knowledge

 In the end, effective teaching often depends on what the teacher knows.
 The things teachers know can be divided into:

 *   *content knowledge*, such as the "what" of programming;